LuisComS8592/house-pricing/README.md

 Properties predicted above US$ 1,000,000, or with more than 6 bedrooms or 4 bathrooms, are automatically flagged with `processing_status: "review"` for manual review, instead of `"approved"`.

-## Notes on the Refactor

-This repository was reorganized from a flat, single-folder deployment into the structure above.
-Along the way:

-- **Security:** database credentials were moved out of `docker-compose.yml` and into a git-ignored `.env` file (`.env.example` documents the required variables).
-- **Missing Dockerfile:** the API had no `Dockerfile` in the original deployment; one was created following the same pattern as the frontend's.
-- **Model/data location:** the model and dataset are mounted as volumes (`models/`, `data/`) rather than baked into the API image, so they can be updated without rebuilding the container.
-- **Translation:** all code, comments, and user-facing text were translated to English for portfolio consistency with the modeling notebook.
-API response field names changed accordingly (e.g. `preco_estimado` → `estimated_price`); if you have older client code pointing at the previous Portuguese field names or the `/prever` route, update it to match the reference above.
-- **Large files:** `house_prices.csv`, the `.joblib` model, and the SQLite runtime file are tracked with Git LFS rather than committed as regular blobs.
-Note that the SQLite file (`house_pricing_db.db`) is a *runtime* artifact regenerated automatically by the API — you generally don't need to commit it at all; it's only tracked here because Postgres is the default in Docker and SQLite only kicks in as a local fallback.